data-integrations/salesforce/docs/Salesforce-streamingsource.md

 **Password:** Salesforce password.

-**Client Id:** Application Client Id.
-This is also called "Consumer Key" in Salesforce UI.
+**Consumer Key:** Application Consumer Key.
+This is also known as the OAuth client id.
-To create a Client Id, the user needs to create a connected application in Salesforce first.
+A Salesforce connected application must be created in order to get a consumer key.

-**Client Secret:** Application Client Secret.
-This is also called "Consumer Secret" in Salesforce UI.
+**Consumer Secret:** Application Consumer Secret.
+This is also known as the OAuth client secret.
-To create a Client Secret, the user needs to create a connected application in Salesforce first.
+A Salesforce connected application must be created in order to get a client secret.

 **Login Url:** Salesforce OAuth2 login url.